 The singer, who is also part of music-director trio of Shankar-Ehsaan-Loy, said in films the songs are chosen by the makers and not the composer and hence there is lack of good classical melodies.

 "In movies, the composers and decision makers are different so we don't come across classical songs often in films due to lack of interest.
-The decision makers are non-musical people, so one doesn't get to hear more classical songs in films," Shankar told PTI.
+The decision makers are non-musical people, so one doesn't get to hear more classical songs in films," Shankar said.

 However, there are a few filmmakers who infuse classical music in their movies, said the four-time National Award winner.

 "We are lucky to work with people like Rakyesh Omprakash Mehra, Zoya Akhtar, Farhan Akhtar, Shaad Ali... (they) give us free hand in music," he said.

 "With Mirzya, we went deep into folk music.
 The film unfortunately did not do well because it was not marketed well.
 But we got freedom to do the music the way we want.
 I don't miss it (having classical music in films) at times, but it's good to have directors who understand music," he said.

 The 'Breathless' singer, who will be seen as an expert on upcoming show 'Rising Star', feels there is need for more reality shows to promote the budding talent in the country.